MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

-## Clean up the Azure exercise environment
+## Task 15: Clean up the Azure exercise environment

 After you complete this exercise, and if you no longer need the resources, delete the resource group, load balancer, and all their related resources.
 The easiest way to do this is to delete the resource group, which deletes all its resources too.